waltermanias/heroes-game/README.md

 # Heroes API Game

 The game allows you to get heroes from Marvel's API and create a battle between two heroes.
-In the battle, the players can send differents movements and lose or recover his life.
+In the battle, the players can send differents movements and lose or recover his life.a

 Let's get started!
 Enjoy it!